markmo/dltemplate/README.rst

 29. Tips and tricks to train a Deep Q-Learning Network - Frame Buffer, Experience Replay
 30. Basic principles of using the REINFORCE algorithm
 31. Basic principles of using the Advantage Actor Critic (AAC) algorithm
+32. Introduction to Planning Algorithms using Monte Carlo Tree Search.

 Datasets